Photo Courtesy of Oliver Mark

+Whether your interests lean toward history or culture or shopping or out-all-night fun or, even better, a mix, Berlin is sure to become one of your essential vacation spots.
+The city is loaded with writers and artists who are driving the conversation about the history city forward.
+The once divided …city has turned into one of Europe's cultural hot spots, where the fun goes on into the early hours of the morning before kicking right back off again.
 But Berlin's ultra-modern present sits side-by-side with Germany's history--most notably the country's role during the 20th century and World War II.
 The city doesn't shy away from its past, with sites including the Memorial to the Murdered Jews of Europe.
 Other worthwhile history stops include Checkpoint Charlie and the Brandenburg Gate.

 Berlin is served by two main airports.
 Tegel (TXL) is conveniently located within the city limits.
-Public buses (20 minutes; 2.80€) run from Tegel regularly to Berlin Hauptbahnhof and Alexanderplatz.
-Schonefeld Airport is connected to the city by S-Bahn and regional trains (30 minutes; 3.30€).
+Public buses (20 minutes) run from Tegel regularly to Berlin Hauptbahnhof and Alexanderplatz.
+Schonefeld Airport is connected to the city by S-Bahn and regional trains (30 minutes).

 Berlin’s transportation system, the BVG, is reliable, convenient, and vast, and it includes buses, trains, and trams.
 As in many European countries, the BVG runs on the honor system, so make sure to validate your ticket before boarding.
 At random times, officers check the tickets of each passenger.
 The U-Bahn trains (underground lines) run until late and are round-the-clock on weekends; S-Bahn trains (commuter lines) traverse the city, making them best for fast connections.
 Taxis in Berlin are readily available, as are services like Uber.

 For an overview of all that happened before, during, and since the Holocaust, seek out the Jüdisches Museum (Jewish Museum).
 The museum is a challenging but extremely worthwhile place to spend time.